OsmanKAYI/full-stack-roadmap/linux/setup.necessary.features.on.linux.22.04.md

   bash anaconda.sh
   ```

-- Press <kbd>ENTER</kbd> until the yes/no question comes.
+- Press `ENTER` until the yes/no question comes.
 - Then type `yes` to accept the Anaconda licence aggrement to continue.
 - Verify the directory location for Anaconda installation.
-Just hit <kbd>ENTER</kbd> to continue installer to that directory.
+Just hit `ENTER` to continue installer to that directory.
 - Type “yes” to initialize the Anaconda installer on your system.

   ```bash